(Last Updated on : 19-09-2019)

 Chamunda Devi Temple

-is situated about 10 kilometers from Palampur
+is situated about 10 km from Palampur

 District.
 This temple is dedicated to Chamunda

 Devi, who is the mother goddess of the people of Himachal Pradesh.
 Within the temple complex is a cave shrine that shelters a Shiva Lingam

 Bil Kaleshwar Temple

-Bil Kaleshwar Temple is located on Nadaun-Sujanpur Road at the confluence of River Beas
+Bil Kaleshwar Temple is located on Nadaun- Sujanpur road at the confluence of River Beas

 is located in Shimla